subboom/whril/README.md

 ## Why did you make this?

-To help fix the ad model, and make it easier for people to get paid. d2c style.
+To create the easiest way to earn online 💸

 ## Attribution